daniel-merrick/Deep-Learning-Literature/README.md

 # Deep-Learning-Papers
-Collection of Deep Learning Literature I find interesting
+Collection of Research Papers, Blogs, Articles, Books, etc that I find interesting and useful

 ### Using Information Theory to Understand and Train Neural Networks